thavinb/AmpRecon/README.md

 bash buildContainers.sh
 ```

-The buildig process take a few minutes to finish and all necessary `.sif` files to run the pipeline will be generated.
+The building process take a few minutes to finish and all necessary `.sif` files to run the pipeline will be generated.

 ## Current To Do [1]
 - [x] Core replica pipeline
 - [x] iRODS
 - [x] S3 upload / download
 - [x] read counts
-- [x] Genotyping

 ## Support